signalscorps/file2stix/docs/extractions.md

 }
 ```

-Note, the `number_observed` property is dependant on TLP level set , `identity` used and any custom white lists or confidence scoring applied at time of upload.

-Everytime file2stix creates an SCO it contains an `object_marking_refs` with the same TLP as the report uploaded and if TLP Green/Amber/Red a `created_by_ref` of the identity that created it.

-These two values influence the count field.
-This is to ensure sensitive data (e.g. TLP Red), even if anonomised through a count, is not potentially inferred.

-When calculating the `number_observed`, file2stix only counts the SCOs that match the same TLP and `identity` as the SCO being considered.
+The `number_observed` property is set to 1 on creation.

+Everytime file2stix reuses an SCO in a bundle, the related Observed data objects `number_observed` property is increased by one.

-If the same SCO is seen in 5 reports all marked TLP White (where no SCOs have a `created_by_ref` property as TLP white), then this will represent 1 SCO, thus one Observed Data SCO, and therefore `number_observed` will be 5 for the 5 reports.
+For example, if the same SCO is seen in 5 reports all marked TLP White (and all all properties are identical), then this will represent 1 SCO, thus one Observed Data SCO, and therefore `number_observed` will be 5 for the 5 reports.
 If it is seen again in a report marked TLP white, then the count will increase to 6.

-Using another example to illustrate the influence of TLP level; If 1 of these 5 reports in TLP Green and the rest are TLP White, 2 SCOs and 2 Observed Data Objects will exist.
+Using another example to illustrate the influence of TLP level; If 1 of these 5 reports in TLP Green and the rest are TLP White (with all other properties at upload the same), 2 SCOs and 2 Observed Data Objects will exist.
 The `number_observed` in the TLP White Observed data Object will be 4, and in the TLP Green Object the `number_observed` will be one (assuming these are the only 5 reports with this observable detected).

-One final example; If 2 reports are uploaded as TLP Red and attributed to two different identities both containing the same Observable then 2 SCOs will be created, 2 Observed Data Objects will be created.
+One final example; If 2 reports are uploaded as TLP Red and attributed to two different identities both containing the same Observable (with all other properties at upload the same) then 2 SCOs will be created, 2 Observed Data Objects will be created.
 Assuming these are the only 2 reports that contain this observable, then the `number_observed` will be 1 in each Observed Data Object.

 ## Relationship SROS (`relationship`)